-How to Disable built-in Administrator Account in Windows 10
+How to Disable Administrator Account in Windows 10/11

-It is really recommended to keep built-in administrator account disabled.
-Because Administrator can do just about anything and have unrestricted access to the Windows 10, this account is frequently targeted by malicious users and programs.
-So it is a good security practice to disable Administrator account.
+It is recommended that you do not activate the built-in administrator account of Windows 10/11.
+Because the Administrator can do just about anything and have unrestricted access to Windows 10, this account is frequently targeted by malicious users and programs.
+It is therefore recommended that you disable the administrator account.

-Right Click on the Windows Start Button and then choose Windows Powershell (Admin).
+- Right Click on the Windows Start Button and then choose Windows Powershell (Admin) or Windows Terminal (Admin).

-At the Powershell window, run the following net user command to deactivate the Administrator account.
+- At the Powershell window (or CMD), run the following command to deactivate the Administrator account.

 net user Administrator /active:no

-There is a GUI method as well, Open Computer Management (Right Click on the Start Button and choose Manage) and move in to the User Folder in the Local Users and Groups.
+There is a GUI method as well, Open Computer Management (right click on the Start Button and choose Computer Management) and move into the User Folder in the Local Users and Groups.

 Then, right click on the Administrator account, choose properties and activate the Account is disabled checkbox.

-Now malicious users will be unable to log on to your Windows 10 PC using the Administrator user account.
-If anyone tries to log in, following error message will be displayed: Your account has been disabled.
+From now on, users will not be able to log onto your Windows 10 PC using the admin user account.
+If anyone tries to log in, the following error message will be displayed: Your account has been disabled.
 Please see your system administrator.